Lumi-supercomputer/lumi-userguide/docs/runjobs/lumi_env/Lmod_modules.md

 ### module spider

 The basic command to search for software on LUMI is `module spider`.
+It will search in the `CrayEnv` and `LUMI` stacks for modules, but will not always show all results in other stacks, unless the module enabling that stack is loaded.
+This may be a bit annoying, but we had to do this to keep the performance of `module spider` high enough.

-It has three levels, producing different outputs:
+The `module spider` command has three levels, producing different outputs:

  1. `module spider` without further arguments will produce a list of all installed software and show some basic information about those packages.